 “Toronto’s DHI (death and horror inc) is an industrial trio who assemble one unnerving mastication onslaught of spiky beats, feedback guitars, and hellish, incomprehensible vocals… If Stockhausen messed around with Black and Decker, Machine Altar Transmission might have been his baby.”

 Slideshow: DHI performs live at The Rivoli in Toronto, 1992.

 Photos: Nick Oliver

 (Almost) Big Time Media Coverage

-As the group’s profile has increased considerably by this time, the CD appears in the States and Europe as an import.
+The group’s profile has increased considerably by this time alongside expanded distribution of its CD in the U.S. and Europe.
 That same year, DHI is profiled on MuchMusic, and on the internationally-syndicated New Music program.
-The band plays in support of Alien Sex Fiend (leaving the promoter to exclaim to Vicar, “actually, I thought you guys were better than them!”).
-A video is launched for the album cut “New Vision”, and is visually centred upon metal artist Steve Richards’ “Insidious Devices” (which appeared at Lollapalooza in Ontario).
+The band plays in support of Alien Sex Fiend (the promoter confides to Vicar, “Actually, I thought you guys were better than them!”), and a video is launched for album cut “New Vision”.
+The clip is visually centred upon metal artist Steve Richards’ “Insidious Devices” (which appeared at Lollapalooza in Ontario).
 Following a string of live dates, the group begins writing and recording in its Scriptorium studio, and later at Signal To Noise with Rob Sanzo.